7RU7H/CTFs/TryHackMe/Wreath/Wreath-Writeup.md

 - Do the report like a professional
 - Prep reporting for further Offsec certs 2023!
 - Better  proxychains portscanning or more stealthier / elegant ways  to postscan internal networks.
+- BestInSlot CS for myself for copy and paste

 - [[Wreath-Notes.md]]
 - [[Wreath-CMD-by-CMDs.md]]